Strategic Real Estate Investing: Brandon’s Future Vision

 sure you sound loud and clear, man.
 Thank you.
 Tom Perfect.
 Okay, cool, fine.
 Two, three,

 hey guys.
-This is Sharad with resimpli, host of the resimpli podcast, bringing you a very special guest, Brandon Cobb, on this podcast.
+This is Sharad with REsimpli, host of the REsimpli podcast, bringing you a very special guest, Brandon Cobb, on this podcast.
 Brandon, welcome to the podcast.
 We’re I’m so happy we’re finally able to do this after all the Zoom troubles that we’ve had.

 Brandon Cobb 1:55